Mainframe COBOL to Java, C# & Cloud

 With minimum changes to the COBOL codebase, this is by far the least invasive option, and has the highest short-term benefit.
 It reduces immediate running costs and requires minimal changes to the code.

-However, the new system will still require testing.
-Typical owners of business-critical applications - banks, insurance companies, and governments are unlikely to switch from the mainframe to the same system running on another machine without a certain level of testing.
+Even with a new system, testing is essential.
+Banks, insurance companies, and governments, who often rely on mainframe-based business-critical applications, won't switch to a different system without thorough testing.
 Sometimes a spot testing strategy suffices, but one way or another, detailed test suites and test data need to be prepared.
 Many organizations have already made this move, and hopefully, many have already retained some of their test scripts and data ready for the next step of Refactor/Rewrite.

 Repurchase